Elections in Haryana: Conducting elections

 Polling officials at an Electronic Voting Machines (EVM's) distribution centre in Haryana making arrangements for elections, c.
 9 April 2014.

-Elections in Haryana are conducted by the Election Commission of Haryana (ECH), which operates under the Election Commission of India (ECI).
-Administration of ECH at state level is under the "Chief Electoral Officer of Haryana", who is an IAS officer of Principal Secretary rank.
+Elections in Haryana are conducted by the Haryana State Election Commission (HSEC). which operates under the Election Commission of India (ECI).
+Administration of HSEC at state level is under the "Chief Electoral Officer of Haryana", who is an IAS officer of Principal Secretary rank.
 At the district and constituency levels, the District Magistrates (in their capacity as District Election Officers), Electoral Registration Officers and Returning Officers perform election work.
 Election Commission of India is an autonomous constitutional authority responsible for administering election processes in India at national, state and district level.
 The body administers elections to the Lok Sabha, Rajya Sabha, state Legislative Assemblies, state legislative Councils, and the offices of the President and Vice President of the country.
 The Election Commission operates under the authority of Constitution per Article 324, and subsequently enacted Representation of the People Act.

 Type of elections

 Haryana, after being separated from Punjab, first went to polls in 1967.
-Lok Sabha elections, also called the General Elections, are held at national level, Vidhan Sabha elections are held to elect the state level assembly, and the grassroots local self-governance elections are held at Municipal and Gram panchayat (village council) level.
+Lok Sabha elections, also called the General Elections, are held at national level, Legislative Assembly elections are held to elect the state level assembly, and the grassroots local self-governance elections are held at Municipal and Gram panchayat (village council) level.